daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

 2. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Add new*** on the top right side.
 Set its Name as "*Primavera*", Behaviour Runtime and Data Access Runtime as *"External"*.

     ![Modeler create DataSource](/images/tutorials/applicationbehaviours/Modeler-Create-DataSource.PNG)

-3. Through the left side menu, create a new Agent by accessing the option ***Agents / Add new*** on the top right side.
-Set its Name as *Employee* and Data Source as *Primavera*.

-4. On Agent *Employee*, navigate to tab **Data References**, and define a reference for Primavera assemblies
+3. Still on Data Source *Primavera*, navigate to tab **Behaviour Dependencies**, and define a reference for Primavera assemblies

     - Interop.ErpBS900.dll
     - Interop.StdBE900.dll